 What kind of information will I receive with my order?

 Detailed instructions, including a home insemination kit, accompany all shipments of donor sperm to private customers, including handling, thawing, emptying of straws and safety instructions.
 For optimal durability both the delivered boxes should be kept closed and the straws should be kept in close contact with the dry ice until shortly before use.

 How do I carry out a home insemination?

 What is the legal position on paternity/maternity in connection with home insemination?

 Paternity/maternity is normally determined in accordance with existing legislation in the country where the child is born.
 Cryos' sperm donors have relinquished all rights and a sperm donor cannot assume paternity under Danish law.

 Did you find the answers to your questions?

 If not, please contact us and we will do our utmost to help you.
-Cryos Customer Service communicates in the following languages: Scandinavian, English, French, German, Spanish and Italian.
+Cryos Customer Service communicates in the following languages: Danish, English, French, German, Italian, Spanish and Portuguese.